-The Town of Edson currently operates and maintains two outdoor skating rinks.
+The Town of Edson currently operates and maintains two outdoor skating rinks and a skating loop.

 Glenwood Park Outdoor Arena is located at 463 - 72 Street.
 This arena has full boards with lights (until 10:30 pm).
 There is a change facility and washrooms on site.

-Griffiths Park Outdoor Arena is located behind the Boys and Girls Club at 5414 - 6 Avenue.
+Griffiths Outdoor Arena is located behind Griffiths Park Centre Building at 5414 - 6 Avenue.
 This arena has full boards with lights (until 10:30 pm).

 There are also 2 community run outdoor rinks available for public use.
 The Westhaven rink is located at 5901 10th Avenue, while the Tiffin rink is at 1408 55th Street.
 These are maintained and operated by volunteers in the community.

 Any community member wanting to run or be involved in the creation or maintenance of these rinks is asked to speak to the Community Services Department.
 From there, residents will be required to sign out the key to the hydrant to enable them to flood the rinks.
 Once the key is signed out, that member is responsible for location and the return of the key at the end of the season.
 780-723-4403